 Down the road a bit is Tamber Bey Vineyards, located on Sundance Ranch, a world-class equestrian facility.
 Tour the property and catch a glimpse of the performance horses in-action before enjoying a signature wine tasting flight and savory cookie pairing.
 This should be enough to tide you over until a late lunch.
 Another hidden gem is Storybook Mountain Vineyards, a beautiful family-owned property just north of Calistoga.
 This winery features wine caves, sweeping vineyard views and fairytale charm.

 Speaking of lunch, you’ll enjoy perusing the wine list at All Seasons Bistro.
 The wine list is curated by the owner, a long-time Calistoga resident, restaurateur and wine collector, as is the fresh, seasonal cuisine.
 After a light and refreshing lunch, wander through downtown Calistoga and check out some top-of-the-line wine shops, including Calistoga Wine Stop and Enoteca Wine Shop.
 Be sure to stop in to browse through wine-inspired gifts at Blackbird of Calistoga and wine books and journals inside Copperfield’s Books.

 Finish out your visit to Calistoga with an appointment at Larkmead Vineyards.
 Explore the classic red wines of Napa Valley from the heart of the vineyards along Larkmead Lane, as well as unusual blends created by their award-winning winemaker.
-Be sure to pack up your case of newfound favorite wines to ship home with Adams Street Shipping or National Wine Shipping.
+Be sure to pack up your case of newfound favorite wines to ship home with Adams Street Shipping.
 You can even bring a case of wine with you on your Alaska Airlines flight from the Charles M. Schulz Sonoma County Airport!

 Noteworthy Wine Events